 At LDC, we’re passionate about helping teachers enable their students to succeed.
 We are honored to partner with educators across the country, collaborating with them to create classroom resources that will help them in their important work: preparing students for success in school—and in life.

-Always an English teacher at heart, she started out teaching high school English with a focus on PBL and Paideia Seminar at East Nashville Magnet School in Tennessee.
-Nicole holds an M.Ed. in Secondary English Education from Vanderbilt University’s Peabody College; she also holds an M.A. and a B.A. in English Language and Literature from the University of Virginia.
+Always an English teacher at heart, she began her career teaching high school English with a focus on PBL and Paideia Seminar at East Nashville Magnet School in Tennessee.
+Nicole holds an M.Ed. in Secondary English Education from Vanderbilt University’s Peabody College.
+She also holds an M.A. and a B.A. in English Language and Literature from the University of Virginia.